Why Vitamin B3 AKA Niacin Has Big Potential For Acne (If Used Correctly)

 Can you take advantage of them?

+It’s clear that niacin deficiency is a disaster for your skin, but that’s the question: is deficiency even common?
 The answer is a resounding no, because in the USA, rates among 19 year olds and older are just 2%.
 In fact, niacin ranks almost at the bottom.
 Magnesium deficiency affects 61% of people while vitamin B1, plentiful itself, is lacking in 7% of people.
-Zinc stands at 12% while vitamin B6 weighs in at 15%.
+Zinc stands at 12%, while vitamin B6 deficiency affects 15%.

 Some of the richest foods in vitamin B3 are…